Advocates rally for Ford hazardous waste cleanup

 MPCA plans partial cleanup

 To an audience of over 100 people, the MPCA presented an overview of the site’s history and monitoring results.
-Agency representatives explained why they recommend a partial cleanup for the site before taking questions from the audience.
+Agency representatives explained their rationale for recommending a partial cleanup of the site before taking questions from the audience.
 (The agency held a similar virtual meeting on Jan.
-21. Watch the recording.)
+21.)

-The MPCA is using a feasibility study process to evaluate several cleanup options for Area C. This study, which Ford produced for the agency to review, includes a range of actions along with costs and how effectively Ford believes each action would address the risks at Area C. Ford will be required to implement and pay for whatever action the MPCA selects.
+The MPCA is using a feasibility study process to evaluate several cleanup options for Area C. This study, which Ford produced for the agency's review, includes a range of actions, their costs, and how effectively Ford believes each would address the risks.
+Ford will be required to implement and pay for whatever action the MPCA selects.

-In addition to the hazardous waste, the dump’s other risks include the construction debris spread across its surface (such as pieces of concrete, asphalt and steel rebar) and the pile’s steep, eroding slopes.
+In addition to the hazardous waste, the dump’s other risks include construction debris spread across its surface (such as concrete, asphalt, and steel rebar) and the pile’s steep, eroding slopes.

-The MPCA staff shared that they are recommending a partial cleanup of Area C. In the feasibility study, this is referred to as Alternative 4, Removal of Accessible Waste and Site Stabilization.
-The project will include removing hazardous waste where it’s near the surface of the pile (along the south slope of the pile adjoining Hidden Falls Park), removing surface debris and installing some erosion controls.
+MPCA staff shared that they are recommending a partial cleanup of Area C. In the feasibility study, this is referred to as Alternative 4, Removal of Accessible Waste and Site Stabilization.
+The project will include removing hazardous waste near the surface of the pile (along the south slope adjoining Hidden Falls Park), removing surface debris, and installing some erosion controls.

 The majority of the hazardous waste will remain ensconced in the middle of the pile, requiring ongoing monitoring and erosion repair indefinitely.
 Ford estimates the cost for Alternative 4 at $8.8 million.